Comparisons13 min read

 Cloud Hosting From ~$100/mo Same Unlimited Custom

-Fair warning: that promo price requires a 12-month upfront commitment, and the renewal jump is significant — we're talking 6x on the StartUp plan.
-It's the one thing I'd flag as a genuine drawback, and I wish they were more upfront about it in their marketing.
+Fair warning: that promo price locks you in for 12 months upfront, and the renewal jump is steep — we're talking 6x on the StartUp plan.
+It's the one genuine drawback, and I wish they were more transparent about it upfront.

 Who Is SiteGround Best For?

-Bloggers, small business owners, freelancers managing a handful of client sites, and anyone who wants solid WordPress hosting without enterprise-level pricing.
-Also a strong pick if you want email hosting bundled into one bill.
+Bloggers, small business owners, freelancers juggling a handful of client sites, and anyone who wants solid WordPress hosting without reaching for enterprise pricing.
+Also a strong option if you want email hosting folded into one bill.

 📘 The Complete Budget System $4.99